trivago/prettier-plugin-sort-imports/README.md

 **importOrder**: A collection of regular expressions in string format.
 The plugin uses [`new RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to evaluate RegEx.
-E.g. `node.source.value.match(new RegExp(val))` Here, `val` is the string provide in import order.
+E.g. `node.source.value.match(new RegExp(val))` Here, `val` is the string provided in import order.

 #### How does import sort work ?